astronomer/docs/astro/kubernetespodoperator.md

 :::caution

-AWS Elastic Container Registry (ECR) is currently not supported on Astro.
-ECR credentials expire after 12 hours and there is no way for Astro to create a new set of credentials.
+Amazon Elastic Container Registry (ECR) is not supported.
+ECR credentials expire after 12 hours and they can't be recreated.

 :::